 An old transistor radio hung from the wall, next to it some odds and ends.
 You could see the wool lining that was pulled around the wooden structure to insulate the ger during the harsh winters.

 Being nomadic and all, Mongolians are extremely hospitable.
 They’ll take you in, shelter and feed you without hesitation.
 It’s the law of the land, everyone looks out for each other.
 Our host was no exception and as soon as we set foot into the yurt his wife started getting a few snacks and drinks together.
 I could see what was coming and I was absolutely terrified.

 I’m a little squeamish when it comes to meat.
 The less I can identify with the the animal the easier it is for me to eat.
 Sausages, deli-meats and skinless, boneless chicken breasts, I can eat these things all day.
 Pot of random goat innards with bits of hair, skin, bone and cartilage – well it took everything I had not to throw up.
 Of course it would have been rude to refuse food so I picked a few tiny threads of the stuff the most resembled red meat from the bones and did my best to chew and swallow with a smile on my face.
 Honestly, there was nothing yummy about it.
-Just a pot of goat bits, no spices, no salt, just game-y tough goat innards and things.
+Just a pot of goat bits, no spices, no salt, just game-y tough goat innards.

 None of us shared any common language but we got our points across regardless.
 Most of the time was spent gesturing at things around the tent.
 We tried to explain that we came from Canada and where we were going.
 After many attempts we got the pronunciation of our next town close enough that they could insinuate what we meant.
 I invited the family to sit for a photo and they did!

 I discovered yurts have beautiful directional lighting from the doorway so I asked this beautiful grandmother if she would sit for a portrait.